openssl/openssl/doc/designs/functions-for-explicitly-fetched-signature-algorithms.md

 -----------------------------

-Because it's not immediately obvious from a composite algorithm name what key type it requires / supports, at least in code, allowing the use of an explicitly fetched implementation of a composite algorithm requires that providers cooperate by declaring what key type is required / supported by each algorithm.
+Because it's not immediately obvious from a composite algorithm name what key type ("RSA", "EC", ...) it requires / supports, at least in code, allowing the use of an explicitly fetched implementation of a composite algorithm requires that providers cooperate by declaring what key type is required / supported by each algorithm.

 For non-composite operation algorithms (like "RSA"), this is not necessary, see the fallback strategies below.